Links Between Gout and Osteoarthritis

 New evidence seems to suggest that maybe uric acid lowering drugs like allopurinol be used in patients of OA to slow down the progression of the disease since uric acid increases the severity of OA in those patients.

 So prevalence and severity of osteoarthritis is higher in older men that also suffered from gout.
 This is something you should be careful with dear gout sufferer.
-Avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.
+Another Chinese study you can check out and published in Osteoarthritis & Cartilage concluded that gout may increase the risk of knee replacement in patients with osteoarthritis.
+Help avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.